6 Foods Good for your Brain

-Spring’s sweet, tender baby lettuce varieties is now readily available bagged -- and also as heads at some farmer’s markets and well-stocked stores.
-Baby lettuce is low-carb, fat-free and contain just five calories per cup.
-Plus, one heaping cup of these tender shoots contains roughly 90 micrograms of vitamin K -- an often-overlooked nutrient that’s essential for keeping bones strong and break-resistant, say researchers at the University of North Carolina.
+Spring’s sweet, tender baby lettuce varieties are now readily available bagged -- and also as heads at some farmer’s markets and well-stocked stores.
+Baby lettuce is low-carb, fat-free and contains just five calories per cup.
+Plus, one heaping cup of these tender shoots contains roughly 90 micrograms of vitamin K -- an often-overlooked nutrient that’s essential for keeping bones strong and break-resistant, say researchers at the University of North Carolina

 They’re not the prettiest things in the produce department, but they have a rich, smoky flavor that works beautifully in meat dishes, soups, stews and more.
 And, according to the National Institutes of Health, shiitakes are rich in selenium -- a mineral that helps ramp up your ability to burn fat for fuel.
 How?
 “By converting thyroxine (T4) -- your body’s weakest thyroid hormone -- into the metabolism-boosting, fat-blasting version called triiodothyronine (T3),” says Larrian Gillespie, M.D., author of “You’re Not Crazy, It’s Your Hormones.”